-On behalf of the Board of Directors and management of PetroShale Inc., we hope you will join us at the Calgary Petroleum Club, 319 - 5th Avenue SW, Calgary, Alberta on July 3, 2019 at 10:00 a.m.
-(Calgary time) for our annual and special meeting of the holders of common voting shares and series 1 class A preferred shares.
+On behalf of the Board of Directors and management of PetroShale Inc. (the "Corporation"), we are holding our annual and special meeting (the "Meeting") of the holders of common voting shares at First Canadian Centre, Chambers Room, 350 - 7th Avenue SW, Calgary, Alberta on May 19, 2022 at 10:00 a.m.
+(Calgary time).